Techbabylaurel/Techbabylaurel/README.md

   <img src="https://komarev.com/ghpvc/?username=Ze-Austin&style=flat-square&color=blue" alt="Profile View Counter"/>
 </div>

-I am a Cloud/DevOps Engineer with hands-on knowledge of architecting, automating and optimising deployments over cloud infrastructures.
+I am a Cloud/DevOps Engineer with experience architecting, automating and optimising deployments over cloud infrastructures.
 Proficient with infrastructures as code, configuration management, and  developing CI/CD pipelines.
-Possess a strong team spirit with experience in client-facing positions and very passionate about the energy and the drive that is obtainable in learning and working with cloud tools and technologies.
+Possess a strong team spirit with committment to enhancing collaboration and contributing to the successful implementation of best practices in a dynamic organization.

 **Here's a quick summary about me**: